LassoSoft/LassoGuide/lasso_guide_source/language/methods.rst

 Type Binding
 ------------

-Signatures are also used to denote that the method belongs to a particular data type.
+Signatures are also used to denote that the method belongs to a particular type.
 This is referred to as the :dfn:`type binding` for the signature.
 A signature with no bound type is referred to as being :dfn:`unbound`.
 All example signatures given up to this point were unbound signatures.
 A type binding occurs at the beginning of the signature, before the signature's name.
 It consists of a type name followed by the target operator (``->``) followed by the rest of the